 This can be designed as a personal blog where you showcase your certificates, skills, expertise, and add relevant experiences, projects, and recommendations if you have any.
 Most importantly, it should include contact information, and if your prices are fixed, even a price sheet.

 You should always be working on broadening your portfolio, which is why it’s important to save every project you work on and add them to the site instantly.
 It’s incredibly hard and time-consuming to browse through months of projects and place them on your site.
+Check this article if you are a woman looking for ways to earn fast money.

 Step 5: Find Your First Clients